Pavel Srníček: Coaching career

 Srníček began the Srníček school of goalkeeping in Czech Republic offering youngsters from around the world the opportunity to learn from his coaching.
 He was also involved in a number of charity organisations.

-On 4 January 2012, Sparta Prague confirmed the appointment of Srníček to their coaching staff.
+On 4 January 2012, Sparta Prague appointed Srníček to their coaching staff.

-Outside football
+Personal life

 Srníček was the son of a woodcutter.
 His working life started with a period of service in the Czechoslovak People's Army.
 In December 2015, he returned to Tyneside to promote his autobiography, Pavel is a Geordie.

+Death

 He suffered a cardiac arrest while out jogging on 20 December 2015, and was put into an induced coma at a hospital in his native Ostrava.
 He died nine days later, when his life support was turned off due to irreversible brain damage.
 Srníček's funeral was held in his hometown on 4 January 2016, mourners included his Newcastle understudy Steve Harper and Czech teammate Pavel Nedvěd.